 4. Stay outside the most popular cities

 It can be easy to forget, but Italy is more than just Venice, Florence, and Rome!
 Look at attractions in smaller towns and villages, particularly the Calabria and Umbria regions.
 For something especially off-the-wall, look into an agriturismo stay at a farm.
-The benefit to this is that everything is less expensive outside the most popular cities.
+The benefit of this is that everything is less expensive outside the most popular cities.

 If you know you still want to see attractions in the big cities, look for hotels just outside the city limits and take a commuter train in the morning and evening.
 If you want to spend the day in Florence, book in nearby Pisa.
 For a day in Venice, book in Mestre or Padova.
 Small towns have their own charm anyway.
 This way, your trip will be unlike anyone else’s.

-5. Plan your urban excursions on museum free days
+5. Plan your urban excursions on museum-free days

 Most big museums and tourist attractions have days with free entry either during the week or once a month.
 Research these ahead of time and plan to spend the day in the city when you can get free admission for a few of your destinations.
 This may seem small, but museums can be expensive, so this can really add up.